Pope10830/DartboardDetector/docs/index.md

-Dartboard detector finds and highlights dartboards in an image using OpenCV.
+Dartboard Detector finds and highlights dartboards in an image using C++ and OpenCV.

 # Report
 ![Report Page 1](https://i.imgur.com/emiwEhp.png)